What Happens If You Drink 100% Pure Water? Is Pure Water Bad for You?

 The World Health Organization researched the health impact of drinking water for many decades.

-Its reports confirm that safe water not only has to be free of pathogens but also should contain some amount of required minerals.
+Its reports confirm that safe water must be free of pathogens and contain the required minerals.

 Therefore, demineralized water cannot be consumed in the long term.
 Well, ideally, that is.

 Calcium and magnesium reduce the risk of cardiovascular disease and promote bone strength.
-The WHO continued to assert that populations with low intakes of mineral water may contribute to increased risks for several health conditions.
+The WHO continued to assert that populations with low mineral water intake may face increased risks of several health conditions.

 But it's not just the WHO.
 The US Environmental Protection Agency also controls standards of clean drinking water.
 While the intent is primarily to screen out objectionable substances like lead, chlorine, bacteria, and other chemicals, the EPA also recognizes that minerals are part of water quality.